pamundice

 To create an image of the same tile repeated in a grid, that's pnmtile.

 pnmindex does a similar thing to pamundice: it combines a bunch of small images in a grid into a big one.
-But its purpose is to produce a an index image of the input images.
+But its purpose is to produce an index image of the input images.
 So it leaves space between them and has labels for them, for example.

 ARGUMENTS

-Unless you use a -listfile option,, there is one non-option argument, and it is mandatory: input_filename_pattern.
+Unless you use a -listfile option, there is one non-option argument, and it is mandatory: input_filename_pattern.
 This tells pamundice what files contain the input tiles.

 pamundice reads the input images from files which are named with a pattern that indicates their positions in the combined image.
 For example, tile_00_05.ppm could be the 6th tile over in the 1st rank, while tile_04_01 is the 2nd tile over in the 5th rank.